Mrkebubun/sputnik/clients/Admin.md

 # Administrator interface API

 The administrator interface runs over HTTP.
-Some administrator interface actions are available via a RESTful API, which is documented here:
+Some administrator interface actions are available via a JSON API, which is documented here:

 ## Authentication